Paranoia8972/Paranoia8972/ARCHIVED.md

 I really like the small portable handhelds based on RPis.
 You might have a look at the cool uConsole from [Clockwork Pi](https://www.clockworkpi.com/) So I decided to make my own.
-It's based on [pdrift's](https://twitter.com/pdrift) handheld concept with some modifications to make it better and cooler.
+It's based on [pdrift's](https://twitter.com/pdrift) handheld concept with some modifications to make it fit for my needs and make it cooler.
 But it's quit cool rn!
 And it uses a BB Q20 Blackberry Key 2 Keyboard by [Solderparty](https://www.solder.party/docs/bbq20kbd/)